2600hz/kazoo/doc/installation.md

 6. Generate an Erlang development release

-    `make build-dev-release` will generate a development release.
+    `make build-dev-release` will generate a development release with symlinking beams files and reload them when they re-compiled to ease development

 7. Start an Erlang development release